unelya/AIDev_Zoomcamp/README.md

-# Unelya_AIZoomCamp
+# AIDev_Zoomcamp

-Homework for AI Zoom Camp
+Homework for AIDev_Zoomcamp

 Homeworks:

-1) ToDoDjango - A simple To-Do application built with Django framework and a 'Yulia-gull' background.
+01-ToDoDjango - A simple To-Do application built with Django framework and a 'Yulia-gull' background.
 It supports:
 - Creating TODO items
 - Editing TODO items